aaronegh/airflow-etl/README.md

 - Docker

-Once docker is install and running, in the repo's root folder, run docker compose up to start all the services required for the app.
+Once docker is installed and running, in the repo's root folder, run docker compose up to start all the services required for the app.
 ```
 docker-compose up
 ```